After-call work (ACW) refers to the tasks that a contact centre advisor completes after each customer interaction.

 The tasks that are often involved in ACW, otherwise known as “post-call processing”, include things like:

 - Updating colleagues

 Once an advisor completes their tasks, they go back to being available for another call.
 So, the pattern of an advisor’s working day will look like this:

 The total time that an advisor works on ACW is known as “wrap time” or “wrap-up time” and, although the customer is not involved at this stage, ACW is a part of the interaction and is therefore included in the total handling time for the call.

 It is important to remember this when calculating your contact centre’s Average Handling Time (AHT), which is a vital metric to calculate when determining how many staff are needed in the contact centre – if you use an Erlang Calculator.

 To reduce wrap time, and therefore AHT, some of the ACW can be carried out during the call, so long as the quality of the call isn’t impacted by the advisor doing so.

-For more tips on lowering AHT, without impacting advisor performance, read article: 49 Tips for Reducing Average Handling Time
+For more tips on lowering AHT without affecting advisor performance, read our article: 49 Tips for Reducing Average Handling Time

-There are four factors that will impact the length of your “wrap time”.
-These include:
+There are four factors that will influence the length of your wrap time.
+These are: